 Therefore his city was the nurse

 Of all that men then had of lore,

 And none were driven from his door

-That seemed well skilled in anything;
+That seemed well-skilled in anything;

 So of the sages was he king;

 And from this learned man and that,

 Little by little, lore he gat,

 And many a lordless, troubled land

 Fell scarce loth to his dreaded hand.

-Midst this it chanced that, on a day, Clad in his glittering gold array,

-He held a royal festival: And nigh him in his glorious hall Beheld his sages most and least, Sitting much honoured at the feast.
-But mid the faces so well known.
-Of men he well might call his own, He saw a little wizened man With face grown rather grey than wan From lapse of years; beardless was he, And bald as is the winter tree: But his two deep-set, glittering eyes Gleamed at the sight of mysteries None knew but he; few words he said, And unto those small heed was paid: But the King, young, yet old in guile, Failed not to note a flickering smile Upon his face, as now and then He turned him from the learned men Toward the King's seat, so thought to know What new thing he might have to show; And presently, the meat being done, He bade them bring him to his throne, And when before the throne he stood, He said, "We deem thy coming good; What is thine art? canst thou in rhyme Tell stories of the ancient time?
+Midst this it chanced that, on a day, Clad in his glittering gold array, He held a royal festival; And nigh him in his glorious hall Beheld his sages most and least, Sitting much honoured at the feast.
+But mid the faces so well-known, Of men he well might call his own, He saw a little wizened man With face grown rather grey than wan From lapse of years, beardless was he, And bald as is the winter tree; But his two deep-set, glittering eyes Gleamed at the sight of mysteries None knew but he; few words he said, And unto those small heed was paid; But the king, young, yet old in guile, Failed not to note a flickering smile Upon his face, as now and then He turned him from the learned men Toward the king's seat, so thought to know What new thing he might have to show; And presently, the meat being done, He bade them bring him to his throne, And when before him he was come.
+He said, "Be welcome to my home; What is thine art, canst thou in rhyme Tell stories of the ancient time?
 Or dost thou chronicle old wars?

 Or know'st thou of the change of stars?
 Or seek'st thou the transmuting stone?
-Or canst thou make the shattered bone Grow whole, and dying men arise moss of
+Or canst thou make the shattered bone Grow whole, and dying men live on Till years like thine at last are won?
+Or what thing bring'st thou to me here, Where nought but men of lore are dear To me and mine?"